AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 With this sampler configuration, it also does this as you talk:

 1. typical_p looks at the existing details and examples on how a character would respond to a generic user.
 This is known as "prior bias".
-There are three types of priors here:
+There are 4 types of priors here:

    1. Training data prior: The general knowledge that is encoded inside the model.